negjafari/automatic-SOP-writer/README.md

 ## Sample Output

 A sample output, including extracted keywords and a generated SOP, is available in the output directory.
 You can refer to this example to understand the structure of the output and the effectiveness of the SOP generation process.

+## Contact Us
+We're excited to hear from you!
+If you have questions, suggestions, or need assistance, don't hesitate to get in touch.
+Feel free to reach out via email at:
+- neg.jaafari@gmail.com
+- mahya.ehsanimehr@gmail.com